bbbradsmith/binxelview/readme.txt

 * Next stride
     After a complete image is read, the next image starts at this distance from the previous.

-* Plane tiling
+* Tiling
     This performs a secondary subdivision of the image into tiles.
-    The group size is the width of a tile.
+    The group size is the width of a tile, 0 will disable tiling on that axis.
-    The shift is an additional offset to move the read position when the end of a group is reached.
+    The stride is the distance between the start of each tile pixel (X) or row (Y).
     Example: (Atari 4BPP.bxp)
         Atari ST video memory stores 16 pixels in a tile.
         In 4BPP mode, each pixel has 4 bits,